 ESET vs Microsoft Defender

-Deciding on the right antivirus can feel like navigating a maze, especially when ESET and Microsoft Defender both bring strong games to the table.
+Deciding on the right antivirus can feel like navigating a maze, especially when ESET and Microsoft Defender both offer strong games.
 Microsoft Defender, the built-in guardian of Windows devices, is a household name.
 Conversely, ESET, hailing from Slovakia, safeguards over 110 million PCs globally.

 In this comprehensive showdown, I’ll dissect each provider’s features, malware detection capabilities, pricing, usability, and customer support to help you make an informed choice.